adiwajshing/SimpleCrypto/readme.md

 3. To generate an existential forgery, use ``` void ElGamal_generate_existential_forge (mpz_t r, mpz_t s, mpz_t m, mpz_t h, mpz_t q, mpz_t g, unsigned long seed) ```.
 4. For a test of the signing, sign verification & existential forgery, please refer to ```testElGamal()``` in [ElGamal.c](Crypto/ElGamal/ElGamal.c).
 5. For a small demo of signing & verification, please refer to [ElGamalProgram.c](Crypto/ElGamalProgram.c).
+6. To compile, you will need GMP installed on your system.
+Given this, the build system is Xcode so all you need to do is open the __Crypto.xcodeproj__ file with Xcode and click Run.
+This will run the ElGamal encryption/decryption/signing demo along with the curve tests.

 # Curve (HW4 4.4)